| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 See the parameter described above.

-vector of REML algorithms to use in each
+A character vector of REML algorithms to use in each

 iteration.

-vector of which first derivative/gradient
+A character vector of which first derivative/gradient

 algorithm to use each iteration (if first derivatives of the likelihood